Oluwaseun-O-Ajayi/sdl-framework/README.md

 ## Overview

 Traditional pharmaceutical research relies on manual experimentation where scientists design, execute, and analyze experiments sequentially.
 This approach is time-intensive, resource-heavy, and struggles with high-dimensional parameter spaces.
-The Autonomous Drug Discovery Lab addresses these limitations by implementing a self-driving laboratory (SDL) that:
+The self-driving laboratory framework addresses these limitations by implementing a self-driving laboratory (SDL) that:

 - **Designs experiments intelligently** using Bayesian optimization and active learning
 - **Executes experiments autonomously** through integrated robotics and analytical instruments